dabercro/CrombieTools/bin/README.md

+# This is now horribly out of date
+@todo fix this to describe the `crombie` subcommands.

 # Command Line Tools

 The following tools are all contained in `CrombieTools/bin`, which is added to your `$PATH` by the installation script.